Web Apps Overview

 Icons Definition

 This action icon is used to invoke a manual scan of the Web App.
-A confirmation page is first displayed to confirm the request.
+A confirmation page is displayed to confirm the request.

-Clicking on this icon displays all vulnerabilities associated with that Web App.
+Clicking this icon displays all vulnerabilities associated with that Web App.
 For more information about the Vulnerabilities page, click here.

 • Miscellaneous displays additional information about the Web App including, but not limited to, a screenshot of the landing page (if available), whitelist and blacklist status, and last scanned date.